abhijithmuthyala/react-explorations/elements-as-props.md

 # Deep Dive into Passing Elements as Props: A Misunderstood React Optimization Pattern

-One of the most common re-render optimizations in React is the **Elements as Props** pattern.
-If a component's re-render triggers a re-render of an expensive child component that doesn't consume any **state** or **props** from the parent component, then that child component's render result can instead be passed as a prop to the parent component.
-The parent component can then **inject** that render result at an appropriate **slot** in its own render result.
+One of the most common re-render optimizations in React is the **Element as Props** pattern.
+If a *component*'s re-render triggers a re-render of an expensive child *component* that doesn't consume any *state* or *props* from the parent *component*, then that child *component*'s *element* instance can be passed as a prop to the parent *component*.
+The parent *component* can then inject that *element* at an appropriate *slot* in its own render result.

 ## Example